Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

-for some constant $C$. \end{theorem} Here $C$ only depends on $M, K, m_L, m_U, \epsilon$, the initial inventory $x$ and the length of time horizon $T$.
-However, the exact dependence is quite complex and thus omitted.
-A corollary of Theorem \ref{th:maintheorem} follows from the relationship between the non-parametric model and the parametric one: \begin{corollary} Assume $\Gamma$ is a parameterized demand function family satisfying Assumption A and B for some coefficients.
-Then for any $\delta < 1/2$, there exists a policy $\pi_\delta\in\cP$ generated by Algorithm DPA, such that for all $n\ge 1$,
+for some constant $C$. \end{theorem} Here $C$ only depends on $M, K, m_L, m_U$, the initial inventory $x$ and the length of time horizon $T$.
+The exact dependence is quite complex and thus omitted.
+A corollary of Theorem \ref{th:maintheorem} follows from the relationship between the non-parametric model and the parametric one: \begin{corollary} Assume $\Gamma$ is a parameterized demand function family satisfying Assumption 1.
+Then there exists an admissible policy $\pi$ generated by Algorithm DPA, such that for all $n\ge 1$,